Physical distancing, masks, vaccines, and other preventive measures

 How does coronavirus spread?

-The coronavirus is thought to spread mainly from person to person.
+The coronavirus spreads mainly from person to person.
 This can happen between people who are in close contact with one another.
 Droplets that are produced when an infected person coughs or sneezes may land in the mouths or noses of people who are nearby, or possibly be inhaled into their lungs.

 A person infected with coronavirus — even one with no symptoms — may emit aerosols when they talk or breathe.
 Aerosols are infectious viral particles that can float or drift around in the air for up to three hours.
 Another person can breathe in these aerosols and become infected with the coronavirus.
-This is why everyone should cover their nose and mouth when they go out in public.
+This is why everyone should wear a mask when they go out in public.

 How could contact tracing help slow the spread of COVID-19?